Normal-Tangerine8609/Scriptable-Widgets/README.md

 [Routinehub Stats Widget Double](widgets/routinehub-medium.js)

 Both of these widgets display the stats from a Routinehub account.
-The Routinehub Stats Widget displays the stats of one person in a small or medium widget.
-The Routinehub Stats Widget Double  displays the stats of two people on a medium widget.
+The Routinehub Stats Widget displays one person's stats in a small or medium widget.
+The Routinehub Stats Widget Double displays two people's stats on a medium widget.

+> [!WARNING]
-> This widget is outdated and no longer updated, but still works.
-The code is terribly written as it was one of my first widgets created.
+> This widget is outdated and no longer updated.

 * Easily change text colours and background colour/gradient
 * Change text sizes and choose to display text instead of the symbols
 * Shows the number of shortcuts posted, number of downloads, number of hearts (this might not work for all accounts) and the average downloads per shortcut
-* You can set a download goal and there is a progress bar at the bottom of the widget for it
+* You can set a download goal, and there is a progress bar at the bottom of the widget for it
 * The progress bar can change colours when it is fully completed

 ![Routinehub Stats Widget](images/routine-hub-stats-small-widget.jpeg)